RetroDECK/ES-DE/INSTALL-DEV.md

 make
 ```

-By default the master branch will be used, which is where the development takes place.
+By default the master branch will be used, which is where development takes place.
 To instead build the latest stable release, switch to the `stable` branch:

 ```
 cd emulationstation-de